orsho/Classifying-NLI-sentences-on-Kaggle-competition/README.md

 {
     "id": "5130fd2cb5",
-    "premise": "and these comments were considered in formulating the interim rules.", "hypothesis": "The rules developed in the interim were put together with these comments in mind", "label": "0 (entailment)",
+    "premise": "and these comments were considered in formulating the interim rules.", "hypothesis": "The rules developed in the interim were put together with these comments in mind.", "label": "0" (entailment),
-    "language": "English."
+    "language": "English"
 }
 ```

 ## Brief summary of the process and experiments